 Kim serves on the Executive Board of the Alliance of Women Directors, where she founded their flagship “Works in Progress” program sponsored by Canon and FotoKem.

 Cinematographer, Producer and Apple Certified Trainer, Capture.ink —- Lee Herbet is a filmmaker and educator.
 Through his company, Capture.ink, he and his team have helped some of the biggest brands in the world tell their stories.
 He loves teaching and delivers workshops all over the world.
 He writes for a number of online photography and video sties on topics ranging from reviews to “how to” articles.
 He is also a certified Final Cut Pro Master Trainer.

 Iain Anderson is a trainer and freelance editor based in Brisbane, Australia.
-Among other things, Iain is an Apple Certified Trainer in Final Cut Pro X, a lead trainer for macProVideo.com, a tutorial creator for coremelt.com, a videographer, an editor, an animator, a writer, a designer, and occasionally a coder of Apple Watch and iPad apps.
+Among other things, Iain is the author of Final Cut Pro X: Efficient Editing, an Apple Certified Trainer in Final Cut Pro X, a lead trainer for macProVideo.com, a tutorial creator for coremelt.com, a videographer, an editor, an animator, a writer, a designer, and occasionally a coder of Apple Watch and iPad apps.
 In the past he’s created animations and live videos for Microsoft, virtual islands in Second Life for government, and screensavers for fun.

 Nick Harauz is a certified Adobe, Apple, and Avid trainer.